 First of all, let’s clarify exactly what an orthopaedic injury comprises.

-If you have suffered medical trauma to one of your limbs, spine, hands, feet, and the muscles, ligaments, joints, bones, tendons or nerves have been affected, then this would fall under the category of an orthopaedic injury.
+If you have suffered medical trauma to a limb, your spine, hands, feet, muscles, ligaments, joints, bones, tendons, nerves, this will fall under the category of an orthopaedic injury.

 Here are just a few of the areas of surgery that may cause you to suffer orthopaedic injury:

-If you have suffered orthopaedic problems due to any of the above surgeries where you feel that the medical expert did not treat you professionally, you can consider claiming for compensation.
+If you have suffered orthopaedic problems during surgery, and you feel the clinician overseeing your care did not treat you professionally, you may consider claiming for compensation.

-You may not have been advised by the orthopaedic Surgeon failed to inform you of all of the risks associated with your surgery and something you were not told about has happened to you causing an adverse effect on your health.
+It might be the orthopaedic Surgeon failed to inform you of all of the risks associated with your surgery, and as a result, something you were not advised of has eventuated, causing damage to your health.

-If you’re Orthopaedic injury was not due to surgery but was due to a slip or trip or some other form of accident that was not your fault, a claim can still be made.
-By suing the party that caused the problem, you can expect to receive redress that will help to cover all of your losses by applying monetary remedy wherever possible.
-This may be for loss of earnings, stress, trauma and pain suffered during the event or action needed to attempt to restore the situation to how it was prior to the incident, as much as is feasible.
+If your orthopaedic injury was not due to surgery, but due to a slip or trip, or some other form of accident that was not your fault, a claim can still be made.
+By suing the party that caused the problem, you can expect to receive financial redress that will help to cover all of your losses.
+This may cover loss of earnings, stress, trauma, and pain suffered during the event, and treatment or therapy needed to restore your life back to the way it was prior to the incident, as much as is feasible.

-If you feel that you have a possible claim due to orthopaedic injury, then you should consult with a claims specialist as soon as possible.
-Some cases can be dealt with on a no-win-no-fee basis, but time constraints do apply.
+If you feel that you have a possible claim due to orthopaedic injury, you should speak to a claims specialist as soon as possible.
+Many cases are dealt with on a no-win-no-fee basis, but time constraints do apply.
 For this reason, you should take advice as soon as possible after the problem occurred.